SynixeTactical/Documents/operations/terminology.md

 ## Other

-### Friendly Fire
-1. Blue on Blue
+### Blue on Blue
     - A term denoting that friendly fire ocurred.

-2. Blue Flagging
+### Blue Flagging
     - A term describing sweeping your barrel across a friendly in your path.
+This should never happen.en.iendly in your path.
 This should never happen.d never happen.